What to Know About Taking a Solo Cruise (From Someone That Does it All the Time)

 While you’ll have plenty of time on the ship to explore and do everything, time in port is much more limited.
 If you’re stopping at a place where there is a lot to experience, being able to move faster on your own can be a big benefit.

 Bottom line: There’s no doubt that cruising solo is a totally different experience than traveling with a partner.
-For many people — including us — cruising with a partner is more enjoyable as you get to share the experience with someone else.
+For many people — including me — cruising with a partner is more enjoyable as you get to share the experience with someone else.
 Having solo cruised multiple times, however, there are some definite benefits that are nice — especially on shorter cruises.

 Have more questions about cruising solo?
 Let us know in the comments below.